jvkiran/testrepo/src/data/pages/privacy.md

 ---
 title: Privacy Policy
-description: Privacy Policy for the use of oceanprotocol.com.
+description: 'TL;DR: If you have Do Not Track activated we don’t collect any information at all about your visit on our site.
+If deactivated, we make sure to only collect the bare minimum of information needed, as described in this Privacy Policy.'
 ---

 ## Table of Contents

 ## Introduction

-**TL;DR: If you have Do Not Track activated we don’t collect any information at all about your visit on our site.
-If deactivated, we make sure to only collect the bare minimum of information needed, as described in this Privacy Policy.**

 Our Privacy Policy sets out how your personal information is collected and used while you use the Site.
 We believe your personal information belongs to you, so we are very open about how we use it.
 ​